A fantastic day of music ends with a somewhat unpopular result

 10. Radiohead - There There

 As much as I'd like to think that these polls are all about quality, popularity is often the key to winning.
 It's not surprising to see the likes of Coldplay, The Killers and Arctic Monkeys so high in this list.
 It's important to remember that, generally, music has to be good to become popular.
 When Coldplay's Clocks was announced as the number 1, many people took to Twitter to complain.
 Coldplay have built an unfair reputation for being a bit bland as a result of their mainstream success.
-Their music has changed over the years but is still catchy and often anthemic (every time I listen to Every Teardrop Is A Waterfall, I have to fight the urge to dance around like a crazy person).
+Their music has changed over the years but is still catchy and often anthemic (every time I listen to Every Teardrop Is A Waterfall, I have to fight the urge to dance around like I just don't care).

 As someone who sees this poll as picking the best song, I can accept Clocks winning (even if it isn't my favourite Coldplay song).
 That was an important distinction I made when picking my choice.
 Despite Muse and Bloc Party being two of my favourite bands, their songs on the list didn't make my top 5.